mcagalj/CNS-2024-25/docs/vernam.md

 1. Make sure you understand how the server processes the `flag` (check the source code in [`code/vernam/`](../code/vernam/)).
 Ask your favorite LLM to briefly explain the relevant parts of the code.
 2. Try this: `ssh -L 80:server:80 your_name@your_attacker_IP` and `http://localhost/docs`.
-3. Think carefully what happens when you XOR two or more binary values (A ⊕ B, A ⊕ B ⊕ C).
+3. Think carefully what happens when you XOR two or more binary values (A ⊕ B or A ⊕ B ⊕ C).
 4. **Chosen-Plaintext Attacks (CPA)**.
 5. [CyberChef](https://gchq.github.io/CyberChef/) can be quite useful (in particular blocks `From Hex` and `XOR`).